Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

         </details>
         <br />

-- **For Azure B2C:**
-  - You will need to access the applications registered in B2C tenant for the SMART Auth Custom Operations.
-You need to provide client secret of Standalone application in key vault.

-    1. In the resource group that matches your environment, open the KeyVault with the suffix `-kv`.
-    1. Add a new secret that corresponds to the Standalone Application you just generated.
-        - Name: `standalone-app-secret`
-        - Secret: The secret you generated for the Standalone application

 ### Set the Auth User Input Redirect URL

 1. Open the resource group created by deployment.
 Find the Azure API Management instance.